 When talking about your previous jobs and people who supervised you in them, try to keep it professional and positive.
+Obviously examples from governance, risk and compliance analysis are your best bet.
 Do not complain, do not say bad things about people.
-Focus rather on your own job, especially the financial analysis part, the things you did and how well you fared in them.
+Focus rather on your own job, especially the analysis part, the things you did and how well you fared in them.

 What is your attitude to paperwork?

 Paperwork is boring and nobody really likes to do it–except of people who love boring life.
 But that’s certainly not your case.
 However, in insurance business, and in any analytical job for that matter, paperwork is necessary.
 We can not avoid it.

 Try to be honest to the interviewers.
 Say that you do not particularly enjoy spending your time filling empty forms, but understand that it is necessary, and important.
 It simply belongs to the job, and you are ready to handle it with smile.
 Or sometimes with a tear in your eye…

 Look around this building (office).
 What would you suggest to improve risk levels?